Will you help us find a match for everyone in need of a potentially lifesaving blood stem cell donation?

 The odds are, you may never be called upon, but if you are, that’s when you will have the opportunity to give someone else a second chance of life by donating some of your blood stem cells in one of two ways.
 It's really important to read about the methods used to collect blood stem cells, as you need to be comfortable with doing both.

 Peripheral Blood Stem Cell Collection

 This is when blood stem cells are collected from the donor’s blood stream by removing blood from one arm, running it through a machine that separates out the stem cells, then returning the blood to the donor through their other arm.
 Around 90% of donations are carried out using this method.
 This is a non surgical outpatient procedure and takes around 4-6 hours.

 Bone Marrow Collection

-This is when the blood stem cells are collected from the bone marrow at the back of the hip bone.
+This is when the blood stem cells are collected from the bone marrow at the back of the hip bone (not the spine).
 The procedure is carried out under general anaesthetic so that no pain is experienced.
 The collection itself takes 1-2 hours and most donors return to their regular activities within a week.
 This method is only used in around 10% of cases.